chrisvidal/mensgroupsg/source/_posts/waiting-too-long-to-get-help.md

 Where does this stem from?
 What is going on there?
 Some lone wolf attitude mixed with shame to look weak are very often running the show.
-Sentences like "I got to do it myself" or "I will look like a pussy if I ask for help" are unfortunately too common in the world of men.
+Sentences like "I got to do it myself" or "I will look like a .... (fill in the blank yourself) if I ask for help" are unfortunately too common in the world of men.